awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk.md

 The following walkthroughs help you get started with Systems Manager Automation using predefined Automation documents\.

 Before you begin, you must configure Automation roles and permissions\.
-For more information, see [Getting started with Automation](automation-setup.md)\.
+For more information, see [Setting up Automation](automation-setup.md)\.
 For information about creating a custom Automation document, see [Walkthrough: Patch a Windows Server AMI](automation-walk-patch-windows-ami-cli.md)\.

 **Topics**
 + [Patching Amazon Machine Images](automation-walk-ami-patching.md)